 Gender institutionalization is a critical component of Afghan counterterrorism operations.
 The utilization of female engagement teams (FETs) and present-day cultural support teams (CSTs) demonstrate the active implementation of gender in the terrorist fight.
 Female-only teams allow access to an otherwise excluded population while addressing the gendered root causes of conflict.
 WPS institutionalization approach to professionalizing the ANDSF supports not only Afghan women's specific initiatives, but it will also support challenges such as pay issues, facility issues, and food issues that plague the ANDSF.
-Though military leadership recognizes the benefit of institutionalization, effective and sustainable defense, and security institutions will be realized.
+Though military leadership recognizes the benefit of institutionalization as it applies to the ANDSF at all levels, increased professionalization, effective and sustainable defense, and security institutions will be realized.
 The coali-